Personal use of CCTV

 “Controllers” must also register with the Commissioner, for which an annual fee is payable.

-Individuals can complain to the Commissioner about the use of CCTV to record their activities (i.e. the processing of their personal data) and the Commissioner will take action and may ask you to demonstrate how you comply with the DP law.
+Individuals can complain to the Commissioner about the use of CCTV to record their activities (i.e. whether the processing of their personal data captured via CCTV complies with the data protection legislation) and the Commissioner may ask you to demonstrate how you comply with the DP law.

 Individuals may also seek compensation from a “controller” if they suffer any damage by the processing.
 For example, the Scottish Court awarded damages of more than £17,000 in total for the "extreme stress" people suffered as a result of the "highly intrusive" use of CCTV systems by the owner of a neighbouring property.

-Private individuals should therefore carefully consider their use of surveillance equipment and, if installation is necessary, only use it in a responsible way that respects the privacy of others.
+Private individuals should therefore carefully consider their use of surveillance equipment.
+Regardless of whether the DP law applies or not, CCTV should be used in a responsible way that respects the privacy of others.

 Dash-cams, action cameras and drones